jasontread/sierra-php/README.md

 This is a framework I created initially in 2001, in the days of PHP 4 and prior to the advent of the many great PHP frameworks in existence today.
-I've continued to develop it through the years, but I'm no longer actively supporting it.
+I've continued to develop it through the years, but there are now better framework choices for greenfield projects.

 ## Links
 * [API Docs](http://api.sierra-php.org)